D. Mark Austin, PhD

 Latrica E. Best, PhD

-Dr. Best is an assistant professor of sociology and also holds a joint appointment with the Pan-African Studies Department at UofL.
+Dr. Best is an associate professor of sociology and also holds a joint appointment with the Pan-African Studies Department at UofL.
 Dr. Best’s expertise is in the area of race and gender differences in population health across the life course.
 Her recent work explores the impact of psychosocial factors in late-life chronic disease experience in both the United States and in Ghana.
 She also conducts research examining possible methodological issues in studying biological markers in social science surveys.
 Dr. Best received a BA in biology and sociology from the University of North Carolina at Chapel Hill and both an MA and PhD in sociology and demography, with a minor in gerontology, from The Pennsylvania State University.
 Prior to her arrival in Louisville, Dr. Best was a National Institute on Aging Postdoctoral Fellow at the Andrus Gerontology Center at the University of Southern California’s Davis School of Gerontology.
 She teaches courses in The Black Family, Social Contexts of Aging, and Research Methods.

 Derrick R. Brooms, PhD

-Dr. Brooms is an assistant professor of sociology.
+Dr. Brooms is an associate professor of sociology.
 He received his Ph.D. from Loyola University Chicago specializing in race relations, identity, representation, and culture and he earned his bachelor’s degree in African and African American Studies from the University of Chicago.
 He teaches courses on Race in the United States and Social Theory.

 Dr. Brooms’ research interests investigate representations of African American identity and culture within the media.
 Much of this research focuses on museums and explores contemporary exhibits about African American history and culture.
 In his museum research, he explores issues of racial representation, collective memory, and collective identity; additionally, he investigates the role museum sites and exhibits play in creating and maintaining narratives of people, places, and events—and counter-narratives as well.
 Dr. Brooms’ research also focuses on African American men and boys by examining their educational experiences in both secondary and post-secondary institutions.
 At the secondary level, his work examines the impact of school culture on academic aspirations, resilience, motivation, and sense of self.
 At the collegiate levels, he investigates the impact of campus climate, mentoring, and involvement on the academic performances and educational experiences of African American men.